 Seeing only the bottom line

 What creates the best value in a charter yacht?
 In large part, value is in the eye of the beholder: one charter client likes lots of toys to play with, another prefers a four-star chef, another likes a minimalist interior.
-Some clients, brokers say, focus mistakenly on price to determine value, when a lot of other factors number of toys, availability at a certain time and place, crew compatibility, the quality of the food are more important.
+Some clients, brokers say, focus mistakenly on price to determine value, when a lot of other factors number of toys, availability at a certain time and place, crew compatibility, the quality of the food

 One of the most popular, relatively inexpensive yachts in the charter business is a Broward with red sofas and leopard carpets.
 People love it, however, because the crew is so good to the guests.
 The weekly rate, moreover, is just a base figure; when you include fuel, food, beverages, transport and tips the final tally can add another 50 per cent to the bill.
 Fuel use, particularly, can sometimes surprise a charterer.
 He may remain at anchor for days thinking hes saving on fuel, but forget the generators suck up a lot of diesel.